Heard about Mpox?

 A rash can develop, initially anywhere on the body, then can spread to other body parts.
 The rash is sometimes confused with chickenpox.
 It starts as raised spots, which turn into small blisters filled with fluid.
 These blisters eventually form scabs which later fall off.

 You may be asked to isolate at home if your symptoms are mild.
-Information for people who have been diagnosed with monkeypox and who have been advised to self-isolate at home can be found on the UKHSA website.
-Search: Mpox infected isolating at home
+Information for people who have been diagnosed with mpox and who have been advised to self-isolate at home can be found on the UKHSA website.
+For information on how to self isolate at home please click here

 If your symptoms are severe or you're at higher risk of getting seriously ill (for example, if you have a weakened immune system), you may need to stay in a specialist hospital until you recover.